shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-The `<registraionUrl>` comes already implementend by the App-Template, and is therefore always `/register`, unless you modify `src/Controller/RegistrationController.php`.
+The `<registraionUrl>` is already implemented by the App-Template, and is always `/register` unless you modify `src/Controller/RegistrationController.php`.
-The `<secret>` element is only present in development versions of the app, in production the secret will be stored in the extesion store to authenticate buyers of your app.
+The `<secret>` element is only present in development versions of the app.
+In production, the extension store will provide the secret to authenticate your app buyers.

 Because this app will need to read product descriptions and translate them the it needs permissions to do so: